| Company | Customer rating | Warranty | Financing options | Availability | Battery options | |

 When looking to cut costs, it is important to pay attention to warranties and how long your solar batteries will last.
 While it may be tempting to purchase a cheaper lead acid solar battery, lithium-ion storage is now considered much more cost-effective in both its daily performance and lifetime value.

-For fully off-grid systems, in which building permits or utility interconnections aren’t required, choosing to do your own labor can also help reduce your total investment.
+For fully off-grid systems, in which building permits or utility interconnections aren’t required, doing your own labor can also help reduce your total investment.
 As Waine explained, “You can save a lot of money if you install some of it yourself.
 I'm not saying it's recommended for everybody, but batteries are pretty expensive, so it helps if you can cut costs somewhere along the way.”

 » CALCULATE: How much do solar batteries cost?